robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

   modules are always global.

 .. note:: If a library is imported multiple times with different arguments__,
           a new instance is created every time regardless the scope.
+If a library is imported multiple times using the same destination the initial instance remains available unaffected by the new imports.

 When the `SUITE` or `GLOBAL` scopes are used with libraries that have a state, it is recommended that libraries have some